Last updated on February 16, 2020

 “I am thinking about how we are going to produce it the quantities they have given us.
 It is a small number for them, as they want to check the quality but for us, it is a big number as we have mostly only produced for our local people back in the village”, relates Bisht.

 To see communities from the grassroots being given the opportunity to put their product on a platform like this is a huge success in itself.
-“Praveen Reddy who is from the Indian army and Dr Krishna Gopal from RSS came to visit us while they were traveling in the region.
+“Praveen Reddy who is from the Indian army and Dr Krishna Gopal from RSS came to visit us while they were travelling in the region.
 They did it all for us and furthered our cause as we were not making any money out of this,” recalls Bisht.
 Their stall is sponsored by the Ministry of Textiles that helped them put in touch with the team at EPCH who further their product in terms of design.

 Anil, a designer from EPCH worked with these Mana-based craftsmen on a few products.
-Apart from their usual handmade Pattus, quilts, sweaters, they have woolen ponchos that were further block printed in Barmer in Rajasthan to add an element of design.
+Apart from their usual handmade Pattus, quilts, sweaters, they have woollen ponchos that were further block printed in Barmer in Rajasthan to add an element of design.
 “Now the team in Barmer will visit the craftsmen in Mana and train them to do block printing themselves.
 It is a part of the skill development product by the government.
 We are also doing a fashion show here”, adds Anil.

 With products and crafts from various regions in India, what caught our eye was the metalware from Moradabad for its versatility, apart from it being an industry that is earmarked by EPCH as needing attention to meet export goals.